yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1: Provision an Azure OpenAI resource
+- Task 1: Retrieve the keys and Endpoint of Azure OpenAI resource
 - Task 2: Deploy a model
 - Task 3: Set up an application in Cloud Shell
 - Task 4: Configure your application